688 - Pinball - live

 That is

-the whitest privilegiest shit I've ever heard.
+the whitest, privilegiest shit I've ever heard.

+President-elect.
 By the way, if he came back into the locker room after the opposing team did that, I'd be like, yeah, what the fuck?
+Tell him to fucking put you down, asshole.

 They were carrying me off.
+Yeah, you fucking asshole.

-President elect and Stanford alumnus
+President-elect and Stanford alumnus

 Herbert Hoover was so excited, he yelled, quote, that man is the captain of my all-American team.